Can You Drywall Mud Over Paint? A Step-by-Step Guide

 Examining the Feasibility:

-- Applying drywall mud directly over paint can be more intricate than it seems.
+• Putting drywall mud directly over paint can be trickier than it looks.

-By following these outlined steps, you can ensure that the drywall mud will adhere securely and endure, enabling you to paint over the newly treated surface with confidence.
+By following these steps, you can make sure that the drywall mud sticks well and lasts.
+This way, you can paint over the newly treated surface with confidence.

 Understanding the Challenges: Potential Issues with Applying Drywall Mud Over Paint